TensorRT Compilation¶

 Using Compiled Models¶

-Once compilation completes, the TensorRT engines are automatically available when deploying your model:
+Once compilation completes, the TensorRT engine is automatically available when loading your model:

 from inference_models import AutoModel

-# Load model - TRT backend will be used automatically if available
+# TRT backend is used automatically when a compiled engine is available

 model = AutoModel.from_pretrained(